Fall from Height Claims

 • Workers in the transport industry

-Can a fall from height claim be made by a family member who lost a loved one in an accident?
+Can a family member make a fall from height claim on behalf of a loved one who died in an accident?

-Family members are able to make a claim in the event of a fatal workplace accident.
+Family members can claim in the event of a fatal workplace accident.
 Making a claim can help families with the following:

 • Compensation to cover the financial losses caused by a loved one’s death, any funeral expenses and the pain and suffering caused